-Parting is such sweet sour, but over the years I learned some things.
-The Empire may have fallen but I’m still here.
+Parting is such sweet sorrow, but over the years I learned some things.
+The Empire may have fallen, but I’m still here.

 Change is difficult, but sometime necessary.
 If you can’t swim, the above picture is really scary, but if you can float, you can adapt and survive.
 I started blogging as something to keep my mind active because of my early retirement.
 It would have been nice, if I made a little money to supplement social security but staying active was my main goal.
 One of the core requirements was to “blog daily” to build an audience.

 As a baby boomer, this blog thing was like Greek, but I have always been up to a challenge.
 I learned that a blog is an on-line commentary on any particular subject; they can function as a personal diary or as an on-line advertising vehicle.
 They can be text, images and links to other blogs or pages.
 Some focus on art (art blogs), photographs (photo blogs), videos (video blogs or vblogs), music (MP3 blogs) and audio (podcast).
 What is so unique is readers can leave comments for quick response.